markd315/GitTutorial/README.md

 ### Troubleshooting
 //TODO Correct common mistakes and maintain a clean git history

+//Include what to do if you make changes without pulling first (git stash and git stash pop)

 Maybe sometimes you'll accidentally enter a git commit that you want to undo.

+If you haven't pushed it to the remote repository yet, this is quite easy!
+We still have a valid copy of the branch stored *on* the remote repository, so we can just access it by resetting to that version.

+Simply run this command
+$ git reset --hard origin/master

+(replacing the master branch if necessary)

-If you've also already pushed it, you're in a little bit of trouble just because we don't want to rewrite the history on remote branches once it's established.
+If you've also already pushed it, you're in a little bit more trouble just because we don't want to rewrite the history on remote branches once it's established.
 The best way to revert a single bad commit locally is to syncronize the remote and local branches with
 $ git checkout <branch> (if necessary)
 $ git pull